Retro reversing logo

 Ageia PhysX SDK

-Originally known as NovodeX (by swiss company of the same name) the technology was bought by Ageia in 2004 and rebranded to PhysX.
-Later in Nvidia bought Ageiaand continued to support the SDK even releasing it as open source in December 2018.
-Although the source code was tehcnically available for free before that as long as you reginered on the Nvidia website (2015-2017).
+Originally known as NovodeX (by Swiss company of the same name) the technology was bought by Ageia in 2004 and rebranded to PhysX.
+Later in 2008, Nvidia bought Ageia and continued to support the SDK even releasing it as open source in December 2018.
+Although the source code was technically available for free before that as long as you registered on the Nvidia website (2015-2017).

 PhysX under Ageia allowed the SDK binaries to be offered royalty free but access to the source code is $50,000 per application.